• Adobe Commerce (Magento)

 If you’re already running the latest version, let’s look at Magento 2 speed optimization tips to make your site even faster.
 If you’re worried about breaking something, leave it to your IT or development team to handle more technical stuff.

 Magento recommends turning on all the caches from the System > Tools > Cache Management page.
 They also highly recommend using Varnish in particular.
 Varnish Cache is an open source web application accelerator that allows you to reduce the server response time and bandwidth consumption.
-We will talk about other caching solutions in Step 4.

 Cache Management page